 Allergies are no picnic for anyone, but they can be especially hard on contact lens wearers.
 About 75 percent of allergy symptoms directly affect the eyes.
-Symptoms of allergies can include dry eyes, itchy eyes, puffy eyes and red eyes, and sometimes it may seem like contact lenses exacerbate the problem.
-You might be tempted to just ditch the lenses and go back to eyeglasses for the allergen-heavy months, but there’s actually no need to do that.
-Here’s some advice on how to deal with contact lenses and allergies so you don’t have to break out the spectacles.
+Symptoms of allergies can include dry eyes, itchy eyes, puffy eyes and red eyes, and sometimes it seems like contact lenses make the problem worse.
+You might be tempted to ditch your lenses and go back to eyeglasses for the allergen-heavy months, but there’s actually no need to do that.
+Here’s some advice on how to deal with allergies with contact lenses so you don’t have to break out the spectacles.

 Whether your allergies are seasonal or year-round, try to avoid whatever it is you’re allergic to whenever possible.
 This may seem like simple advice, but sometimes the solution to your allergy symptoms is as basic as saying no to adopting a cat, postponing cleaning out your dusty attic, or not taking a hike through the pollen-filled forest in springtime.
 Avoiding the cause can save you the trouble of trying to treat the symptoms of your allergies.
 Sometimes avoiding the cause completely isn’t a realistic goal.
 However, you can still try to minimize the amount of contact you have with allergens.